OPCFoundation/UA-Java-Legacy/examples/basic/README.md

 Also see the section "Certificate validation" on how to define your own validators.

 ## Certificate key size

-The default key size for new certificates is 1024 bits.
-You may extend this to 2048 or 4096 with CertificateUtils.setKeySize() before creating the certificates.
+The default key size for new certificates is 2048 bits.
+You may change this to 1024 or 4096 with CertificateUtils.setKeySize() before creating the certificates, if necessary.

 Note that the different security policies have limitations, regarding to the certificate keys size:
-* Basic128Rsa16 and Basic256 require a certificate of 1024 or 2048 bits
+* Basic128Rsa16 and Basic256 require a certificate of 1024 or 2048 bits (NOTE THAT THESE ARE DEPRECATED SINCE OPC UA 1.04)
-* Basic256Sha256 requires a certificate of 2048 or 4096 bits
+* Basic256Sha256, Aes128Sha256RsaOaep & Aes256Sha256RsaPss require a certificate of 2048 or 4096 bits

 In order to enable all security protocols, you must define a key size of 2048 bits or enable two application instance certificates.
 You can use Application.addApplicationInstanceCertificate() to add new certificates as necessary.
 The stack will automatically use the correct certificate depending on the security policy used for communications.

 ## HTTPS certificates and .NET client applications

 The client applications built with the OPC Foundation .NET stack require that the server's HTTPS certificate is signed by a trusted CA certificate.
 Therefore, the samples create a SampleCA certificate, which they use to sign the HTTPS certificate.
 In order to define a certificate (e.g. the SampleCA) as Trusted Root Certificate, you must install that into the respective Windows certificate store.

 The following instructions define how to do that: